10 mistakes startups make when building with GenAI

 Mistake 4.
 High cost at scale

-Scaling costs can get out of hand.
-Generating content isn’t free, and when startups start processing massive amounts of text, images, or video, expenses enter the stratosphere.
+Scaling costs can indeed get out of hand.
+Generating content isn’t free and when AI startups start processing massive amounts of text, images, or video, expenses enter the stratosphere.
 A single AI-generated image costs significantly more in compute than a text query, and large-scale models drain resources fast.

 The numbers don’t lie.
 Developing a generative AI product can cost anywhere from $5 million to $20 million, depending on model complexity, data processing, and infrastructure.
 And that’s before factoring in ongoing cloud expenses.
 According to Epoch AI, the compute cost of training frontier AI models has been doubling every 10 months, putting even deep-pocketed startups under pressure.